 What do you think?
 Have you tried this method with Welsh or another language?

 A supercharged version of colour coding is to choose two memorable images – one masculine and one feminine – to associate with each word of the corresponding gender.

 “Tân” (fire) is masculine.
 So, you can imagine each masculine word on fire (or, in the case of abstracts, try to imagine a related scene).
 Make the image as memorable as possible – smell that smoke, hear those flames devour the object or concept.

 Dŵr is also masculine.
 You could imagine masculine objects being submerged or spouting water.

 “Ceg” means mouth and is feminine.
 You could image yourself chewing each feminine object or have it hanging out of your mouth.

-Or you could imagine feminine words bobbing up and down in an “afon” (river) or being swept over a “rhaeadr” (waterfall) (probably best to take “tân” rather than “dŵr” as your masculine, then, to keep the watery images firmly on one side of the fence.
+Or you could imagine feminine words bobbing up and down in an “afon” (river) or being swept over a “rhaeadr” (waterfall) (probably best to take “tân” rather than “dŵr” as your masculine, then, to keep the watery images firmly on one side of the fence).

-Learn in context
+Learn Welsh noun gender in context

 Kids learning their mother tongue pick up gender simply by relying on context.
 They always hear the word behaving according to its gender.